yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Hardware/D-Link/DSL-502T.rst

  1. "status" off - bootloader running
  1. "status" flashing rapidly - image loaded OK, kernel booted, OpenWrt initializing
   * "ADSL" should start flashing as the DSL line is brought up
-  * "Ethernet" should turn on as the ethernet interface is brought up
-  * If you've configured PPP (see below), "USB" should turn on as the PPP layer is brought up
  1. "status" pulsing in a heartbeat (pulse pulse - pause - pulse pulse - pause) - OpenWrt completed booting, normal operation

-I've found that /etc/init.d/ledsetup was missing the execute bit.
-So after logging in, running the following fixed everything up (I had the AR7DB version of the router and had to manually patch platform.c)[BD]:

-{{{
-chmod +x /etc/init.d/ledsetup
-/etc/init.d/ledsetup enable}}}
 Some time after rebooting, you should be able to ping or telnet to 192.168.1.1.
 If so -- congratulations!

 You can reconfigure your PC for DHCP if you like, you should be given an IP in the 192.168.1.x range.